Experience Our Programs & Events

 Emancipation Day Underground Freedom Train Ride

 The Emancipation Day “Underground Freedom Train” Ride is symbolic of the role of the Underground Railroad within Canada’s history.
 This train ride is a recognition of the historic date of Emancipation Day on August 1st when slavery was abolished in the British Empire.
-ADBCC partners with the Toronto Transit Commission (TTC) and the train route travels along the TTC subway from Union Station to Sheppard West Station.
+BCC partners with the Toronto Transit Commission (TTC) and the train route travels along the TTC subway from Union Station to Sheppard West Station.
 This annual event is open to the public and may include poetry readings, musical entertainment, networking, and special activities.

 Entrepreneurship – Pop-Up Experience

 Entrepreneurship – Pop-Up Experience helps to guide entrepreneurs from the idea/concept to the showcasing and sale of their products.
 This experience offers entrepreneurs and/or designers an opportunity to learn about customer service, merchandising, branding, marketing, on-line services, and selling.
 Includes the opportunity to display wares through a marketplace monthly during the 12-week program.

 The ICanLaunch Stream is a career development stream focused on elevating individuals within their desired professional stream.
 Events and activities include: career fairs and student placement, networking events, mentorship, professional development sessions.

 The People’s TV provides an opportunity to document content from other BCC programs, and to maintain our past and living history and culture in a structured archive that is available online.